amansgz/react-clipboard-landing-page/README.md

-# 👩‍💻 Frontend Mentor - Clipboard landing page solution
+# 👩‍💻 Clipboard landing page solution

-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-This is a solution for [Clipboard landing page](https://www.frontendmentor.io/challenges/clipboard-landing-page-5cc9bccd6c4c91111378ecb9) challenge.

 ## The challenge

+The challenge is to build out this landing page and get it looking as close to the design as possible.

 Users should be able to: